 - Elevate head whilst sleeping to help with eye swelling

 Did you know you can track changes in weight using the OWise breast cancer app?
-The trends feature allows you to input your weight as often as you find useful, which may help you track any significant changes over time.
+The trends feature allows you to input your weight as often as you find useful.
+This may help you track any significant changes over time.
 The OWise app is absolutely free and you can even generate graphs over time and share the results with your care team.

 As tamoxifen blocks oestrogen receptors in not only cancer cells but also healthy cells, some side effects arise from the changes in oestrogen to healthy tissue.
 For example, the blocking of oestrogen by tamoxifen in the cells of the vaginal lining can cause them to become thinner and weaker leading to vaginal dryness and itchiness.
 As the vaginal lining becomes less healthy and drier, it is easier for the vaginal tissue to be damaged leading to blood in the discharge.